danielrocs/laravel/README.md

 Para o restante das perguntas, pressione Y e aperte a tecla Enter para cada prompt.
 Isso irá remover alguns usuários anônimos e o banco de dados de teste, desabilitar logins remotos de root, e carregar essas novas regras de forma que o MySQL respeite imediatamente as alterações que fizemos.

+####

+Estas etapas funcionaram para mim em vários sistemas usando Ubuntu 16.04, Apache 2.4, MariaDB, PDO

+    log into MYSQL as root

+    mysql -u root

+    Grant privileges.
+To a new user execute:

+    CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+    GRANT ALL PRIVILEGES ON *.* TO 'newuser'@'localhost';
+    FLUSH PRIVILEGES;

+    bind to all addresses:

+The easiest way is to comment out the line in your /etc/mysql/mariadb.conf.d/50-server.cnf or /etc/mysql/mysql.conf.d/mysqld.cnf file, depending on what system you are running:

+    #bind-address = 127.0.0.1

+    exit mysql and restart mysql

+    exit
+    service mysql restart

+By default it binds only to localhost, but if you comment the line it binds to all interfaces it finds.
+Commenting out the line is equivalent to bind-address=*.

+To check the binding of mysql service execute as root:

+    netstat -tupan | grep mysql